 For example, a logical type

-money may have additional custom configuration with a mapping to the corresponding SQL type, the Xomega Framework property, and a UI display configuration, as follows.
+money may have an additional custom configuration with a mapping to the corresponding SQL type, the Xomega Framework property, and a UI display configuration, as follows.

 <type name="money" base="decimal">